Save money on your road trips, have more money to spend when you arrive.

 Alternatively use these tips and tricks to save money and have a more enjoyable start to your longed for holiday.

 Want to know more about the frugal life?
-Read all about how Fabulously Frugal people live their lifes:
+Read all about how Fabulously Frugal people live their lives:

 5 Frugal Tips to Save Money on Long Car Journeys

 When you are on a long car journey it’s important to keep your fluids up especially if its a hot day.
-Bring your own delicious coffee, tea and cold drinks.
+Bring your own delicious coffee or tea in a travel flask to keep it hot.
 You know exactly how you like your tea and who wants to pay £2.50 for one tea bag?!